Charles Allen (RAF officer)

 Captain Charles Philip Allen (born 3 April 1899 – 6 January 1974) was a British World War I flying ace credited with seven aerial victories.

 Born in Liverpool, Allen joined the Royal Flying Corps as an officer cadet, and was commissioned as a Temporary Second Lieutenant on 26 September 1917.

 He was posted to 204 Squadron RAF on 5 April 1918, and shot down seven Fokker D.VIIs between June and November, while flying the Sopwith Camel.

 Allen received two awards from Belgium, being gazetted a Chevalier de l'Ordre de la Couronne ("Knight of the Order of the Crown") on 8 February 1919, and being awarded the Croix de Guerre by His Majesty the King of the Belgians on 15 July 1919.

+After the war ended, Allen commanded an artillery battery, before going to medical school.
+He graduated from Liverpool University in 1925, and joined the Royal Army Medical Corps.
+He eventually became a surgeon, and served as a lieutenant-colonel in the RAMC for West Africa during the second World War.

+List of aerial victories

+All victories gained while flying with No. 204 Squadron RAF.